TianranWei/ISE-Linking-Entities-from-Images-to-Knowledge-Graphs/README.md

 *Sometimes the path to the .csv input files doesn't work, so you have to put in the absoulte path.

-*Since GitHub only allows 1 GB of data, the models for word2vec and wikipedia2vec need to be downloaded seperately.  <br>
+*Since GitHub only allows 1 GB of data, the models for word2vec and wikipedia2vec need to be downloaded seperately.

 [word2vec](https://www.google.com](https://code.google.com/archive/p/word2vec/)